What Is Retained Search? A Complete Guide for Employers

 What Is Retained Search?

-Retained search is a specialized recruitment service where an organization partners exclusively with a search firm to find candidates for executive, niche, or high-impact roles.
-The firm is paid an upfront fee (a “retainer”) to conduct a comprehensive and confidential search process.
+Retained search is a specialized recruitment method where a company partners exclusively with a search firm to fill executive, high-impact, or niche roles.
+Unlike traditional recruitment, retained search firms are paid an upfront retainer to conduct a confidential, research-driven search process.

 Also Read: What is Executive Search?

-How Retained Search Works
+Retained Search Process

-a.
-Initial Consultation & Needs Assessment
+1. Initial Consultation & Needs Assessment

-b.
-Search Strategy & Market Mapping
+2. Search Strategy & Market Mapping

-c.
-Candidate Outreach & Evaluation
+3. Candidate Outreach & Evaluation

-d.
-Client Presentation & Interview Management
+4. Client Presentation & Interview Management

-e.
-Offer Management & Onboarding Support
+5. Offer Management & Onboarding Support

 Also Read: How Do Executive Search Firms Work?